 There are numerous factors, as shown above, that have an influence on the price of Bitcoin.
 Keeping these in mind will help you make more accurate, future predictions.

-Things like government regulations, publicity in the media, the Bitcoin community, and changes to the Bitcoin technology is what influence the supply and demand among other factors.
+Things like government regulations, publicity in the media, the Bitcoin community, and changes to the Bitcoin technology are what influence the supply and demand among other factors.

 The current market sentiment shows that Bitcoin is more alive than ever and hopefully will stay that way.